Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Introduction

-Consequently, our tranpiler is able to adapt to the classical computing budget available to it in order to provide a suitable (sub-)optimal placement and routing policy.
-Our transpiler is agnostic to any specific hardware architectures and receives the connectivity of the target architecture as an input.
-In~\cref{sec:results}, we discuss the behaviour of the above-mentioned hyperparameters and demonstrate the superior performance of our transpiler against other algorithms proposed in the recent literature that, to our knowledge, are representative of the state of the art.
+We provide a detailed description of our approach in~\cref{sec:main}, and in~\cref{sec:results} we demonstrate the superior performance of our transpiler against other algorithms proposed in the recent literature that, to our knowledge, are representative of the state of the art.
+Having said that, our approach incorporates several ideas from these competitors, which in this section we summarize comparatively.

+We use two distinct routines for placement and routing.
+Our algorithm first chooses a placement by generating a set of candidates and ranking them according to their placement scores (\cref{sec:placement}).
+In principle, any placement can be considered in this ranking, but in this paper we confine our routine to generating candidate placements using the approaches of \cite{cowtan2019qubit} and \cite{childs2019circuit}. \cite{cowtan2019qubit} uses a linear path built from the connectivity between qubits to find the initial placement, and in \cite{childs2019circuit} a matching-based method is used (see \cref{sec:linear_placement} and \cref{sec:matching_placement} for more-detailed descriptions of the two placement methods).
+Neither of these references provide or utilize a systematic metric for comparing multiple placements with each other, whereas our placement score incorporates the effect of future gates in the input circuit for the purpose of this comparison.